-Depending on where you’ll make your app available, you may need any or all of the following: iPhone mockups, device mockups, device frames, clay devices, clay mockups, iPad mockups, iMac mockups, Macbook mockups.
+Depending on where you’ll make your app available, you may need any or all of the following: iPhone mockups, device mockups, device frames, clay devices, iPad mockups, iMac mockups, Macbook mockups.

 Once you pick your mockups and insert your screenshots into the templates, you need to market them as effectively as possible in the app store(s).
 There are a few best practices to follow.

 Both the iOS and Google Play stores have strict guidelines that you must follow before you can submit an app.
 Make sure you follow them To a T so you have no issues during the review.